 - six custom Word templates.

-In the core competencies bundle (12 lessons in two courses) for ALL writers, you will master:
+In the core competencies package (12 lessons in two courses) for ALL writers, you will master:

 - Styles for consistent text and chapter headings,